Diffusion Approximation for an Overloaded X Model Via a Stochastic Averaging Principle: Introduction

 We now build on the FWLLN and the AP to describe the distribution of the stochastic fluctuations about the fluid path; i.e., we establish the corresponding FCLT, which is Theorem \ref{thDiffLimit} here.
 There is technical novelty in properly treating the FTSP's alluded to above.
 The limit process involves an independent Brownian motion term with deterministic time scaling involving the asymptotic variance of the FTSP; see \S \ref{secFTSPinFCLT} and $\hatL_2$, $\hati$, $\gamma_2$ and $\gamma_3$ in Theorem \ref{thDiffLimit}.
 A key step in establishing the main result -- the FCLT in Theorem \ref{thDiffLimit} -- is a FCLT for the family of FTSP's, Theorem \ref{lmTvFCLT}, which is of independent interest.
 This challenging step proves a FCLT for a sequence of CTMC's having time-varying parameters depending on the fluid limit.
+The new methods developed here should prove useful for analyzing related problems.

 From an engineering perspective, Corollary \ref{corDiffLim} is especially useful for understanding the performance of the FQR-T control.
 It describes the stochastic-process limit once the fluid has stabilized (i.e. when the fluid is stationary).
 With a constant fluid state, the key limit process becomes the well-studied {\em bivariate Ornstein-Uhlenbeck} (BOU) process, which has a Gaussian distribution for each $t$; see Corollary \ref{corDiffLim} below.
 Consequently, the approximating steady-state distribution during the overload is a Gaussian distribution, with mean values equal to the stationary fluid point in Theorem \ref{thFluidStat} multiplied by $n$, and variance and covariance terms in \eqn{covMatrix} multiplied by $\sqrt{n}$.